This book review was written by Eugene Kernes

 When the news agencies misbehaved, such as not publishing government replies or general misreporting, they were punished by limiting the number of papers they were allowed to sell.
 This meant that the news agency was able to publish articles, but would not get advertising income.

-There were news agencies that had ulterior motives, as they were being funded by foreign powers under false flag operations.
-The false flag operations were uncovered, and shut down.
+were being funded by foreign powers under false flag operations.
+The false flag operations were uncovered, and

 How Did Singapore Engage The International Community?